-1. CONTEXT 3
+1.

-1.1 Workforce Development Challenges 3
+1.1 Workforce Development Challenges 4

-1.2 Opportunities to Address Challenges through the SDF 4
+1.2 Opportunities to Address Challenges through the SDF Training Stream 4

-2. WHAT IS THE SKILLS DEVELOPMENT FUND?
+2. WHAT IS THE SDF TRAINING STREAM?

-2.1 Objectives of the Program 4
+2.1 Objectives of the Program

-3. PROGRAM PARAMETERS
+3.

 3.1 Eligible Applicants

-3.2 Target Sectors or Occupations 8
+3.2 Target Sectors or Occupations

-3.3 Participant Groups and Their Eligibility 8
+3.3 Participant Groups and Their Eligibility

-3.4 SDF Focus Areas 12
+3.4 SDF Training Stream Focus Areas

-3.5 Eligible Activities 14
+3.5 Eligible Activities 15

-3.6 Eligible Expenses 16
+3.6 Eligible Expenses 19

-3.7 Ineligible Expenses 23
+3.7 Ineligible Expenses 26

-4. Application and Selection Processes 24
+4. APPLICATION AND SELECTION PROCESSES

-4.1 Application Process 24
+4.1 Application Process 27

-4.2 Selection Criteria 26
+4.2 Selection Criteria 29

-4.3 Performance Measurement 29
+4.3 Performance Measurement 32

-4.4 Performance Management 33
+4.4 Performance Management 36

-4.5 Intellectual Property 35
+4.5 Intellectual Property 39

-4.6 Confidentiality 35
+4.6 VISUAL IDENTITY GUIDELINES 39

+4.7 Access to Information and Protection of Privacy 39

+4.8 Personal Information of Participants 40

-5. FUNDING ALLOCATION 36
+5.

-5.1 Funding Allocation, Distribution Terms & Conditions 36
+5.1 Funding Allocation, Distribution Terms & Conditions

-5.2 Proposed Project Budget 38
+5.2 Proposed Project Budget 43

-5.3 Procurement, Travel & Hospitality Requirements 39
+5.3 Procurement, Travel & Hospitality Requirements and Public Sector Salary Disclosure - 44

-The Ministry of Labour, Immigration, Training and Skills Development (the "ministry") is allocating funding in 2024-25 through the Skills Development Fund Training Stream (SDF) to support projects that will support Ontario's growing workforce and address ongoing labour shortages seen throughout the province.
+The Ministry of Labour, Immigration, Training and Skills Development (the "ministry") is allocating funding in 2025-26 through the Skills Development Fund (SDF) Training Stream to support projects that will support Ontario's growing workforce and protect Ontario workers.

-In the event of any conflict or inconsistency between the Application Guide and any terms or conditions in an SDF Transfer Payment Agreement (TPA), the SDF TPA shall prevail.
-Not all sections of the Application Guide are applicable to all SDF projects.
-Relevant sections of the Guide will depend on the type of SDF project (e.g., research/prototyping-based, employer-based, or apprenticeship-related project) being implemented by the Recipient.
+In the event of any conflict or inconsistency between the SDF Training Stream Application Guide (Application Guide) and any term or condition in an SDF Training Stream Transfer Payment Agreement (TPA), the SDF Training Stream TPA shall prevail.
+Not all sections of the Application Guide are applicable to all SDF Training Stream projects.
+Relevant sections of the Application Guide will depend on the type of SDF Training Stream project (e.g., research/prototyping-based, employer-based, or apprenticeship-related project) being proposed by the Recipient.

-This is not a legal document.
-The Application Guide is intended as a resource for information and assistance only and should not be used as or considered legal advice.
+The Application Guide is not a legal document.
+It is intended as a resource for information and assistance only and should not be used as or considered legal advice.
 The Application Guide does not replace or modify any legislation, regulations, or contractual agreements, and is only intended to provide general information about the SDF Training Stream.
 The Application Guide does not cover every situation and the information provided in the Application Guide may not apply to all circumstances.